DrewBradfordXYZ/quickbase-api-react/README.md

 A React Hook wrapper for the QuickBase RESTful API [/tflanagan/node-quickbase](https://github.com/tflanagan/node-quickbase) providing token management, logging, and environment-specific behavior.

 Written in Typescript, for development and production environments.

-This project's aim is to use [/tflanagan/node-quickbase](https://github.com/tflanagan/node-quickbase) in React without any modifications to the peer library dependancy.
+The aim of this project is preserve and use the core functionality of [/tflanagan/node-quickbase](https://github.com/tflanagan/node-quickbase) in React.
+For example, the autoRenewTempTokens feature in [/tflanagan/node-quickbase](https://github.com/tflanagan/node-quickbase) is used to generate new temporary tokens after their 5 min lifespan expires.

 ## Pitch

-- Stable: Handles dbid temp-token reuse and renewal, logging, and API calls reliably.
+- Stable: Handles temp-token mapping to dbids, allowing reuse and renewal, logging, and API calls reliably.
 - Flexible: Supports all QuickBase methods without modification.
 - Type-Safe: Retains original method signatures and response types.
 - Logging: Offers configurable logging for debugging.